browserless/browserless/README.md

 # Features

-- Parallelization and queueing are built-in and configurable.
+- Parallelism and queueing are built-in and configurable.
 - Fonts and emoji's working out-of-the-box.
 - Debug Viewer for actively viewing/debugging running sessions.
 - Docker releases that are built for specific puppeteer versions.